-- Retakes are not an unlimited option.
+- Redos are not an unlimited option.
 A student has the opportunity to redo an assignment/assessment once.
-It is important that before attempting a retake, you are very clear about what needs to be redone and how it needs to be redone.
+It is important that before attempting a redo, you are very clear about what needs to be redone and how it needs to be redone.
 Meeting with the teacher first is highly recommended and in some cases, required.

 Plagiarism is taking someone else’s work and passing it off as your own.
 It can be done by directly copying something from another student, copying it directly from a book resource, or taking it word for word from an internet source.
 It is considered plagiarizing if the student does not give credit to the source by directly citing the source or by not mentioning the source of the information in his/her writing/project.
 Paraphrasing sources and trying to pass the information off as your own original work is also considered plagiarizing.